Hockery/nlp_word/README.md

 # nlp_word
-> this is a program to deal a Chinese ditc.
+> this is a program to deal a Chinese dict.